-Program enables 1,100 children to visit their incarcerated parents
+Get on the Bus enables children to visit incarcerated parents

 More than 1,000 children got to celebrate Mother’s Day and Father’s Day with their incarcerated parents, thanks to a team of volunteers who make sure families stay connected.

 “It’s about the kids,” said Jacquiline Wagner of Holy Family Church.
 “The kids have done nothing wrong in this, and it’s our duty to help children.
 It’s the right thing to do – they deserve to see their parents.”

 Wagner is a coordinator for Get On The Bus (GOTB), a program of the Center for Restorative Justice Works (CRJW) that provides free transportation for children and a caregiver to visit their incarcerated parents.